-- a) The Government of Anguilla shall pay the Depositor Protection Trusts the aggregate principal sum of EC\$52 million. - b) Out of the aggregate principal sum each Depositor Protection Trust is to be paid the proportionate amount to its obligation to the large depositors of NBA and CCB as beneficiaries. - c) The Government of Anguilla shall pay interest on the reducing balance of the principal at the rate of 2% annually. - d) The payment term is 10 years from 30th June 2016. - e) Payments shall be made in quarterly installments. - f) The first payment is to be made on 30th of June 2016.
+- (a) The Government of Anguilla shall pay the Depositor Protection Trusts the aggregate principal sum of EC\$52 million. - (b) Out of the aggregate principal sum each Depositor Protection Trust is to be paid the proportionate amount to its obligation to the large depositors of NBA and CCB as beneficiaries. - (c) The Government of Anguilla shall pay interest on the reducing balance of the principal at the rate of 2% annually. - (d) The payment term is 10 years from 30th June 2016. - (e) Payments shall be made in quarterly installments. - (f) The first payment is to be made on 30th of June 2016.

 - (c) Resolution of the National Bank of Anguilla Limited (NBA) and the Caribbean Commercial Bank (Anguilla) Limited Conservatorship (CCB) (continued) - II.
-Bank Resolution Obligations Act, 2016 (continued) - (ii) Section 3 Corresponding Claim - 1) In consideration for the payments referred to in section 2 above, the Government of Anguilla shall have corresponding claims to the same value as the payments in the receivership of NBA and CCB. - 2) The claims referred to in subsection (1) shall be deemed to be and treated as net amounts due to the Government of Anguilla as depositors in NBA and CCB in accordance with section 152(2) and (6) of the Banking Act, 2015. - (iii) Section 4 Charge on Consolidation Fund the payments specified in Section 2 shall be a charge on the Consolidated Fund.

-(iv) Section 5 Making of Payments -

-- 1) The Minister of Finance shall - - (a) appropriate out of the Consolidated Fund the sums necessary to make the payments in accordance with section 2; and - (b) ensure that the Accountant General makes the necessary payments on the specified due dates - 2) Notwithstanding subsection (1) a payment shall not be deemed to be outstanding because the - - (a) payment has not been made because the instruction to pay was not given; or - (b) requisite instruction for payment has not been given.

-(v) Section 6 Review of Schedule -
+Bank Resolution Obligations Act, 2016 (continued)

+(ii)Section 3 Corresponding Claim

+- (a) In consideration for the payments referred to in section 2, the Government of Anguilla shall have corresponding claims to the same value as the payments in the receivership of NBA and CCB. - (b) The claims referred to in subsection (1) shall be deemed to be and treated as net amounts due to the Government of Anguilla as depositors in NBA and CCB in accordance with section 152(2) and (6) of the Banking Act, 2015. - (iii) Section 4 Charge on Consolidation Fund the payments specified in Section 2 above, shall be a charge on the Consolidated Fund. - (iv) Section 5 Making of Payments - - (a) The Minister of Finance shall - - (1) appropriate out of the Consolidated Fund the sums necessary to make the payments in accordance with section 2; and - (2) ensure that the Accountant General makes the necessary payments on the specified due dates - (b) Notwithstanding subsection (1) a payment shall not be deemed to be outstanding because the - - (1) payment has not been made because the instruction to pay was not given; or - (2) requisite instruction for payment has not been given. - (v) Section 6 Review of Schedule - - (a) The Minister of Finance shall review the terms of Schedules 1 and 2 whenever deemed necessary but at least every three years and shall lay a report of his findings and make recommendations to the House of Assembly

-- 1) The Minister of Finance shall review the terms of Schedules 1 and 2 whenever deemed necessary but at least every three years and shall lay a report of his findings and make recommendations to the House of Assembly - 2) For the purposes of the review and recommendation under subsection (1) of the Minister of Finance shall - - (a) assess the stability of public finances to ensure that the Government of Anguilla is acting in accordance with its obligations under the Fiscal Framework; - (b) ensure that the Government of Anguilla is acting in accordance with its obligations under the Fiscal Framework;
+- (c) Resolution of the National Bank of Anguilla Limited (NBA) and the Caribbean Commercial Bank (Anguilla) Limited Conservatorship (CCB) (continued) - II.
+Bank Resolution Obligations Act, 2016 (continued) - (v) Section 6 Review of Schedule - - (b) For the purposes of the review and recommendation under subsection (1) of the Minister of Finance shall - - (1) assess the stability of public finances to ensure that the Government of Anguilla is acting in accordance with its obligations under the Fiscal Framework; - (2) ensure that the Government of Anguilla is acting in accordance with its obligations under the Fiscal Framework; - (3) monitor the ability of the Social Security and Depositor Protection Trust to satisfy their obligations; and - (4) review comparative regional investments returns.